Biden says U.S., Canada to work toward achieving net zero emissions by 2050

 “We’re launching a high-level, climate-ambition ministerial and to align our policies and our goals to achieve net zero emissions by 2050,” Biden said in a speech following a bilateral meeting with the Canadian leader.

+The official told reporters that areas of policy alignment “of mutual interest” would include reducing methane in oil and gas operations, transportation and vehicles and climate change resilience.

+Canadian Prime Minister Justin Trudeau told Reuters earlier this month that the United States is interested in boosting hydro imports.
+In a separate interview, Environment Minister Wilkinson said combining Canada’s clean energy with U.S. wind, solar and geothermal power was a priority for early talks between the two countries.

-Reporting by Alexandra Alper; Writing by Makini Brice; Editing by Leslie Adler
+Reporting by Valerie Volcovici and Alexandra Alper; Writing by Makini Brice; Editing by Leslie Adler and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.